GraceRenewed/SimplyBooksBEnd/README.md

 </p>

-<p align="center">Simply Books i a app that allows users to save  books and authors.
+<p align="center">Simply Books is an app that allows users to save books and authors.
 It is run by an API database.</p>

 <p align="center">